Santorini in September 2026: Weather, Harvest Season & Insider Tips

 Crowds and Prices in September

-Hotel prices fall accordingly.
-A room that costs €350/night in August is typically €200–250 in early September and €150–180 by the end of the month.
-Flights follow a similar pattern.
-The island hasn’t “closed” at all — almost everything is still operating at full capacity.
-You’re just sharing it with far fewer people.
+Accommodation prices fall hard.
+A room going for €350 per night in August typically drops to €200–250 in early September, and €150–180 by the end of the month.
+Flights follow the same curve.
+The island isn’t shutting down — almost everything is still running at full capacity.
+You’re just sharing it with considerably fewer people, which makes an enormous practical difference to your actual day.

 What to Do in Santorini in September